High-Dimensional Learning under ApproximateSparsity with Applications to Nonsmooth Estimation and Regularized Neural Networks: Introduction

-where $P_\lambda(\theta)$ is a sparsity-inducing penalty in the form of a folded concave penalty (FCP).
-Particularly, we consider one of the mainstream special case of the FCP called that minimax concave penalty (MCP) due to \cite{Zhang 2010}.
-The specific formulation for the MCP is given as with $[\cdot]_+:=\max\{0,\,\,\cdot\,\}$.
-It has been shown that the local and/or global solutions to \eqref{general formulation} entail desirable statistical performance \citep{Loh and Wainwright,Wang et al Li 2013a,Wang et al 2013,Zhang and Zhang 2012,Loh 2017}.
-Alternatively, other sparsity-inducing penalties, such as the smoothly clipped absolute deviation (SCAD) proposed by \cite{Fan and Li 2001}, the least absolute shrinkage and selection operator (Lasso), as first proposed by \cite{Tibshirani lasso}, and the bridge penalty (a.k.a., the $\ell_{\mathbf q}$ penalty with $0<\mathbf q < 1$) as discussed by \cite{Frank and Friedman 1993}, have all been shown very effective in HDSL by results due to \cite{Fan and Li 2001,Bickel,Fan and Lv 2011,Fan et al 2012,Loh and Wainwright,Raskutti,Negahban 2012,Wang et al Li 2013a,Wang et al 2013,Zhang and Zhang 2012,Zou 2006,Zou and Li 2008,Liu Yao and Li Ye 2016,Liu Wang Yao and Li Ye 2016} and \cite{Loh 2017}, etc. Furthermore, \cite{Ndiaye 2017}, \cite{El Ghaoui new}, \cite{Fan and Li 2001}, \cite{nonzero bound}, and \cite{Liu Yao and Li Ye 2016} have presented thresholding rules and bounds on the number of nonzero dimensions for a high-dimensional linear regression problem with different penalty functions. \cite{buhlmann book} and \cite{Fan et al 2012} have provided excellent reviews on the HDSL theories.
-Nonetheless, most existing results rely on both of the two plausible assumptions: the (conventional) sparsity, written as $\Vert \boldsymbol\beta^*\Vert_0\ll p$ with $\Vert\cdot\Vert_0$ being the number of nonzero entries of a vector, and the restricted strong convexity (RSC), interpretable as the stipulation of the inequality of strong convexity to be satisfied in a restricted subset of $\Re^p$.
-Little is known about the generalization performance of \eqref{general formulation}, as well as HDSL in general, when either of the two conditions is violated.
+{ \Copy{Alternative sparsity-inducing penalties sen}{Alternative sparsity-inducing penalties, such as the smoothly clipped absolute deviation (SCAD) introduced by \cite{fan2001a}, the least absolute shrinkage and selection operator (Lasso) proposed by \cite{tibshirani1994a}, and the bridge penalty (a.k.a., the $\ell_{\mathbf q}$ penalty with $0<\mathbf q < 1$) as discussed by \cite{frank1993a}, have all been shown to be very effective in HDSL by many results due to \cite{fan2001a,bickel2009a,fan2011a,fan2014b,loh2015a,raskutti2011a,n2012a,wang2013a,wang2014a,zhang2012a,zou2006a,zou2008a,liu2017a,liu2018a} and \cite{p2017a}, to name only a few.
+Many of those results provide {\it oracle inequalities}, which ``relates the performance of a real estimator with that of an ideal estimator'' \citep{candes2006a}. \cite{ndiaye2017a}, \cite{l2010a}, \cite{fan2001a}, \cite{chen2010a}, and \cite{liu2017a} have presented thresholding rules and bounds on the number of nonzero dimensions for a high-dimensional linear regression problem with different penalty functions.